X

 | ATC code | A12CC |

-Magnesium is not a single active substance for one specific function — it is a universal cofactor.
-Without adequate magnesium, numerous enzymes cannot function that are responsible for muscle contraction, cardiac rhythm, energy metabolism, and nerve function.
-This explains why magnesium deficiency can cause so many different symptoms simultaneously.
+Magnesium is not a single active substance for one particular function – it is a universal cofactor.
+Without enough magnesium, numerous enzymes cannot work that are responsible for muscle contraction, heart rhythm, energy metabolism, and nerve function.
+That explains why a magnesium deficiency can cause so many different symptoms at the same time.

-A frequently underestimated connection: magnesium is essential for activating vitamin D. Vitamin D is converted into its active form in the liver and kidneys — both steps are magnesium-dependent.
-Anyone who sees no improvement in vitamin D levels despite supplementation should always check magnesium status as well.
+An often underestimated connection: magnesium is absolutely necessary for the activation of vitamin D. Vitamin D is converted into its active form in the liver and kidney – both steps are magnesium-dependent.
+Anyone who sees no improvement in their values despite vitamin D supplementation should therefore always also check the magnesium status.

 |---|---|